 Gordons has advised global environmental consultancy ERM on its latest acquisition.

 The long-standing client of the firm has completed the acquisition of Critical Resource – a specialist sustainability advisory company providing expertise in assessing stakeholder, political and ESG (environmental, social and governance) risks for the mining and energy industry.
 Like ERM, Critical Resource works with some of the world’s leading organisations.

-Corporate partner, Jonathan Asquez; corporate solicitor, Stephanie Houghton; corporate solicitor Lisa Murphy; and head of regulatory, Andrew Logan worked together on the deal.
+Corporate partner, Jonathan Asquez; corporate solicitor, Stephanie Houghton; corporate solicitor Lisa Murphy; and a team of regulatory specialists worked together on the deal.
 All values relating to the acquisition are undisclosed.

 Founded in 2006 by Daniel Litvin, Critical Resource provides strategic advice to mining and energy firms and their investors on ‘license-to-operate’ issues, often working for C-suite executives and boards.